Kristina01111000/Drws_site/README.md

 When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH

-3/28
-Do the lesson chats for the new quizzes -> 7,8,9 -> make sure to make the comments match the tone of previous comments from the same users and make the pages for them, do at least 2 comments for each, try to get 4 When app is ready it goes under the programs page correct?

-4/4
-If 40Q confirmed, make the 80Q match and leave space for third graph paragraphs

-	After graph 3 paragraphs (about the graph)
-	Still need the graph 3 paragraphs make sure the graphs spacing is good also -> can last graph be pushed up on the page?

 Make 2 emails for the site and go over them next week